serpro69/ktchn8s/docs/reference/architecture/decision-records.md

 **Consequences**

 - No Double-NAT
-- Eero 6 will be used as an Access Point, which will allow to use it for WiFi connectivity.
+- Eero 6 will be used as an Access Point, which will allow us to use it for WiFi connectivity.
-- Eero 6 in bridge mode has limited functionality (e.g. you won't be able to enable security settings anymore)
+- Eero 6 in bridge mode has limited functionality (e.g. you won't be able to enable built-in security settings anymore)
-    - This is not a big problem because we can do it via router or pfsense or something similar.
+    - This is not a big problem because we can ensure security via router or pfsense or something similar.